JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/Wide-field 3D Ultrasound Imaging Platform With a Semi-automatic 3D Segmentation Algorithm for Quantitative Analysis of Rotator Cuff Tears/index.md

 ---
-title: __'Wide-field 3D Ultrasound Imaging Platform With a Semi-automatic 3D Segmentation Algorithm for Quantitative Analysis of Rotator Cuff Tears'__
+title: '__Wide-field 3D Ultrasound Imaging Platform With a Semi-automatic 3D Segmentation Algorithm for Quantitative Analysis of Rotator Cuff Tears__'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here